-Figure 6-52 MAIN Screen, Flash Drive Attached, USB Mode
+Figure 6-54 Flash Drive Attached, USB Mode

-If PRINTER is selected, several options become available for formatting the data and information to be included in the printed reports, as shown in Figure 6-53.
+If PRINTER is selected, several options become available for formatting the data and information to be included in the printed reports, as shown in Figure 6-55.

-Figure 6-53 Output Setup Screen, Printer Settings
+Figure 6-55 Output Setup Screen, Printer Settings

-• Output on Sample / Output on Alarm - When Output on Sample is enabled, a single record will print at the end of every sample.

-When Output on Alarm is enabled, a single record printout will print at the end of any sample that experiences an alarm condition.

-• Print Reverse - This option reverses the direction that the printouts of single records come out of the instrument.
+- Output on Sample / Output on Alarm When Output on Sample is enabled, a single record will print at the end of every sample.
+When Output on Alarm is enabled, a single record printout will print at the end of any sample that experiences an alarm condition. - Print Reverse This option reverses the direction that the printouts of single records come out of the instrument.
 By default, Print Reverse is disabled.

-Since all reports calculate the data in the print range and generate results at the end of the report, all reports (Buffer and Standard) do NOT print in Print Reverse mode.

-- Model Name When enabled, the Model name of the instrument will print in the header of all printouts. - Serial Number When enabled, the Serial Number of the instrument will print in the header of all printouts. - Separator When enabled, a line separator will print after the Model Name and Serial Number in the header of all printouts. - PORTR Printer prints in Portrait mode.
-See Figure 6-54.
+Since all reports calculate the data in the print range and generate results at the end of the report, all reports (Buffer and Standard) do NOT print in Print Reverse mode. - Model Name When enabled, the Model name of the instrument will print in the header of all printouts. - Serial Number When enabled, the Serial Number of the instrument will print in the header of all printouts. - Separator When enabled, a line separator will print after the Model Name and Serial Number in the header of all printouts. - PORTR Prints the report in portrait mode.
+See Figure 6-56.

-- LANDSC Printer prints in Landscape mode.
-See Figure 6-54. - Solair 3100 Serial #: 123456789 Location: TEST1234 01/01/2014, 12:34:56 Sample Time: 00:01:00 Flow: 1.0 cfm Laser: OK Particle Counts: Size Cumul 0.3 123456 0.5 12345 1.0 2345 3.0 345 5.0 45 10.0 5
+• LANDSC - Prints the report in landscape mode See Figure 6-56.

+\\Solair 3100\\ Serial #: 123456789 Location: TEST1234 01/01/2014, 12:34:56 Sample Time: 00:01:00 Flow: 1.0 cfm Laser: OK Particle Counts: Size Cumul 0.3 123456 0.5 12345 1.0 2345 3.0 345 5.0 45 10.0 5